Bionus/imgbrd-grabber/docs/docs/install/linux.md

 !!! info

-    Grabber requires Qt5 libraries to run.
-If you see a "error while loading shared libraries" error, make sure you have the Qt5 packages installed.
-On Ubuntu, they can be installed with:
+    Grabber requires the Qt6 libraries to run.
+If you see a "error while loading shared libraries" error, make sure you have the Qt6 packages installed.

-    ```bash
-    sudo apt install libqt5gui5 libqt5qml5 libqt5xml5 libqt5networkauth5 libqt5sql5 libqt5multimedia5 libqt5multimediawidgets5
-    ```

 ### Via the AUR (Arch Linux)
 Grabber has packages on the AUR for Arch Linux: